pH-7/GoodJsCode/readme.md

 <!-- New Section (page) -->
 <!-- (c) Pierre-Henry Soria -->

-## Destructing array elements.
+## Destructuring array elements.
 Make it readable

-When you need to destruct an array with JavaScript (ES6 and newer), and you want to pickup only the second or third array, there is a much cleaner way than using the `,` to skip the previous array keys.
+When you need to **destructure** an array with JavaScript (ES6 and newer), and you want to pick up only a specific element, there is a much cleaner way than using `,` to skip the previous indices.

 ### ❌ Bad Way